Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Initial Material

 \subsection{Basic definitions and notation.}

 Let $S$ be a compact, connected and oriented $n$-manifold with boundary $\p S = \Si$; here the boundary $\Si$ may or may not be connected.
 Let $M = I\times S$, where $I = [0,1]$ is the range of a time function $t: M \to I$.
 Let $S_t = \{t\}\times S$; $S_t$ is identified with $S_0$ upon introduction of local coordinates.
-We consider smooth Lorentz metrics $g$ on $M$ which are globally hyperbolic in the sense of manifolds with boundary, where the boundary $\cC = I\times \Si$ is timelike with respect to the metric $g$; the induced metric $g_{\cC}$ is thus a globally hyperbolic metric on $\cC$ with closed Cauchy surface $\Si$.
+We consider smooth Lorentz metrics $g$ on $M$ which are globally hyperbolic in the sense of manifolds with boundary, where the boundary $\cC = I\times \Si$ is timelike with respect to the metric $g$; the induced metric $g_{\cC}$ is thus a globally hyperbolic metric on $\cC$ with closed Cauchy surface $\Si$.\footnote{The results of this work thus apply to the `exterior' IBVP, where one of the boundary components of $\cC$ may be taken to infinity, keeping interior boundary components bounded.}

 Let $\nu_S$ denote the future timelike unit normal vector field to $S \subset (M, g)$ and similarly let $\nu_{\cC}$ denote the (spacelike) outward unit normal to $\cC \subset (M, g)$.
 Let

 denote the extrinsic curvatures (second fundamental forms) of $S$ and $\cC$ in $(M, g)$ respectively.